Roller Skates we LOVE and Recommend

 - quality wheels (look for a good urethane compound over hard plastic)

 When it comes to roller skates, the brand name counts!
-Certain brands have been in the market for a long time and work extremely hard to design and manufacture products specifically suited to the various roller skating disciplines.
+Certain brands work extremely hard to design and manufacture products specifically suited to the various roller skating disciplines.
+Usually this is reflected in the price tag of the skates, and while they aren’t the cheapest, they will last longer than the lowest priced options on the market.

-With this in mind, here are a few of the skates that we love and recommend for recreational roller skating and RollerFit classes:
+With this in mind, here are a few of the skates that we love and recommend for recreational roller skating and RollerFit classes in Australia: We would like to note that this is not an extensive list and only what we have available down under.

 Moxi roller skates are a leader in the roller skating market and are designed by roller skaters for roller skaters.
 Moxi skates are made in the USA, and are the brainchild of the vibrant skating veteran Estro Jen.
 You can read more about the Moxi ethos here.
 We love Moxi roller skates for their durability, comfort and colourful look!
 We have a range of Moxi skates in stock to try on, so that you can feel their unique features first hand.

-The Moxi Beach Bunny skates are a great beginner skate that come in a variety of colours.
-They have an adjustable toe-stop, and an intermediate level plate that will grow with you as you improve your skating skills.
-They are even made from vegan materials!
+The Moxi Beach Bunny and Jungle skates are another great beginner vinyl skate that come in a variety of colours.
+They also have an adjustable toe-stop, and an intermediate level plate that will grow with you as you improve your skating skills.
+These skates are a bit narrower than the Rainbow Rider for those who don’t need as much width or space in the toe box.
+We recommend skating 1 size down from your regular shoe size.

-The new Moxi Jack boot is exploding in popularity due to its unique fit and extreme versatility.
-For the more serious skater, the Jack is a harder, more supportive boot with an indestructible toe and is great for recreational skating, dance and ramp skating.
+The Moxi Jack boot is extremely popular due to its unique fit, high durability, and extreme versatility.
+For the more serious skater, the Jack is a harder, more supportive boot with a very heavy duty toe, and is great for recreational skating, dance and ramp skating.
+You can order custom colour which takes extra time usually between 12-14 weeks to Australia.
 Also hand stitched in the USA, it can be paired with a plate of your choice for a premium setup.

-Suregrip are another USA based company that is run by roller skaters for roller skaters.
-Suregrip have a long history of supporting the roller skating industry and provide exceptional quality and service across their range.
+Suregrip are another USA based company with a long history of supporting the roller skating industry and providing exceptional quality and service across their range.

 The Suregrip FAME is a perfect skate for beginners.
-It is affordable, comes with comfortable padding, an adjustable toe-stop and has a low profile that is great for learning.
+It is more affordable then suede options, comes with very comfortable padding, an adjustable toe-stop and has a low profile that is great for learning.
 We use this model for our rental roller skates, and some sets are still going strong after 7 years of use!

 Some other options